 Child Support for a Child Over the Age of Majority

-Child support may well continue to be paid for children, even when they are above the age of majority.
+Child support may continue for children, even when they are above the age of majority.

-The age of majority can be defined under section 2(1) of the Divorce Act.
-The age of majority is 18 if the child lives outside of Canada.
+The age of majority is defined under section 2(1) of the Divorce Act.
+It is 18 if the child lives outside of Canada.
 If the child lives in Canada, the age of majority is determined by the province the child lives in and the guidelines set under the province for age of majority.
 In Ontario, the age of majority is 18 years old.

 Child support - generally

-The Child Support Guidelines includes information on how much to pay for child support.
-The Guidelines contain various tables pertaining to the number of children in the relationship, and a column that includes income ranges.
+The Child Support Guidelines includes information on child support.
+The Guidelines have tables pertaining to the number of children in the relationship, and a column that includes income ranges.
 Using the information from the table, the basic amount of child support can be determined.

-Additionally, there can be further expenses payable for the child under Section 7 of the Guidelines.
+Additionally, there are further expenses payable for the child under Section 7 of the Guidelines.
 This includes expenses such as medical costs over $100 per year, glasses, contact lenses, and counselling psychiatrist or by a psychologist.

 Providing child support for individuals over the age of majority: